Falcon-Super/rust_data_voyager/Documentation/my-learning-journey.typ

 === Project Scope and Reflections

 Amidst the technical battles, the scope of my project began to shift.
 I had to reassess my goals and adapt my approach to align with my growing understanding of Rust's capabilities and limitations.
-The initial intention to use Jupyter notebooks for an interactive Rust experience was shelved in favor of focusing on the API integration aspect.
+The initial intention to use Jupyter notebooks @rustjupyter for an interactive Rust experience was shelved in favor of focusing on the API integration aspect.

 Day 1 was not just about code; it was about adaptability, problem-solving, and continuous learning.
 It reinforced the iterative nature of programming, where each error leads to a deeper insight, and every decision shapes the trajectory of the project.